University-of-Mons/sismic-tutorial/sismic-tutorial.md

 ### Statechart design

 The statechart was slightly modified to allow the car to brake by itself.
 It followed the same logic as for the acceleration.
 Brake is now a parametrized event that the Cruise Control part can raise.
-A new shared object was introducted, it's a `FrontCar` object which returns the distance to the front car, as a sensor would do.
+A new shared object was introduced, it's a `FrontCar` object which returns the distance to the front car, as a sensor would do.

 The statechart is now as the following: